 Next we’ll look back at the various screen adaptations of Devilman manga.
 In the 1980s, Nagai himself proposed making a new anime adaptation of Devilman.
 Umanosuke Iida, an animator from the brand new Studio Ghibli, leapt at the chance to direct and script an adaptation of one of his favorite manga.
 He later went on to direct the Hellsing anime.
 The 50 minute OVA had a budget of over one million dollars and more staff from Studio Ghibli like animators Yoshinori Kanada, Kazuo Komatsubara, and Shinji Ootsuka and color designer Michiyo Yasuda.
 There was a plan for Oh Production to adapt each of the five volumes into an OVA, and the first of those was Devilman: The Birth in 1987.
 It was dubbed into English and released on VHS by Manga Entertainment in the mid-1990s.
 The dub of this OVA was my introduction to Devilman because it’s known for being hilariously bad.
 There’s a lot of awkward acting and gratuitous swearing, but I love it.
 The strange humor of the dub just adds to the strangeness of Devilman.

 The OVA adapts the first volume of the manga.
 The changes to the story are pretty minor or just build on what was in the original.
 As an adaptation it’s interesting because the staff already knew the whole story of the manga and could use that hindsight to their advantage.
 They can emphasize story elements that become important down the line or make the story more consistent.
 For example, the OVA doesn’t begin with Akira but with a look at the ancient age of demons based on a manga side story.
-Then it shows modern people on an expedition killed by demons.
+Then it shows modern people on an arctic expedition killed by demons.
 The OVA establishes the fantasy world of Devilman first, then moves onto Akira.
 His introduction is expanded with him protecting the school’s last class pet rabbit from delinquents no matter how much they attack him.
 The OVA gives him more of backbone than in the manga, but better establishes his virtuous soul willing to save others.
 Sadly, this change means Miki doesn’t get to show off her tough side.

 The OVA is designed in a way to focus on Akira being pulled into the horrific world of demons by Ryo.
 The fantasy world was shown to the audience first, then they watch Akira discover it rather than discover it through him.
 When Ryo shows up, Akira stares at him like he’s entranced.
 Staring at someone and suddenly realizing “oh of course, it’s my old friend Ryo” comes out awkward, but I think they were going for something tense and mysterious.
 The color scheme of the OVA gradually changes as it goes on to represent the descent to darkness.
 The colors start bright and even at Akira’s school, then darker when Ryo explains demons are real.
 As they plunge to the basement, the background fades completely into solid black.
 The dance party scenes bring back color, with harsh solid black shading.
 I love this OVA and highly recommend it because it looks amazing and it’s lots of fun.
 It’s a good starting point for getting into Devilman or just fun to watch around Halloween.

-The second OVA was released three years later in 1990 by the same staff and studio.
+The second OVA was released three years later by the same staff and studio.
 It adapts the second volume of the manga and part of the third volume.
 The title Devilman: The Demon Bird refers to Silene, the antagonist of the OVA.
-This was also dubbed by Manga Entertainment in the 1990s, still with bad delivery and edgy swearing but now with more puns.
+This was also dubbed by Manga Entertainment in the 1990s, still with awkward delivery and edgy swearing but now with more puns.
 If The Birth focuses on Akira’s descent into the world of demons, The Demon Bird focuses on his newfound demonic strength.
 The OVA opens with a battle between Akira and a demon named Jinmen from the third manga volume.
 The addition of this battle adds to the amount of powerful demons Akira can now defeat to emphasize his strength.
 Then he goes on to battle Silene and her minions.
 Silene is one of Nagai’s favorite characters, so he was happy to see her animated in all her glory.
 Be warned this OVA has a lot of boobs on screen and if someone sees you watching it, they will think you’re watching porn.
 The Demon Bird has the same great animation as The Birth.
 It doesn’t play with color as much, but it always looks great.
 Unfortunately, this was the last of the adaptations by Oh Production and many of the staff members have passed away since the turn of the millennium.

 There’s so much more Devilman media I could talk about it.
 There’s been crossovers, video games, toys, and even toilet paper with manga pages printed on it.
 We only have time to look at a few.